Use digital checklists to reduce on-site risks and keep your events safe.

 At concerts or other outdoor activities, lightning must not be ignored, no matter how amusing the event is.
 Open fields are very susceptible to lightning strikes.
 Organizers must have emergency tents ready where people can be evacuated in case lightning is seen.

 Even after a detailed risk assessment, events remain unforeseeable and accidents inevitable.
-Therefore, at every event, sufficiently trained first-aid personnel with the right medical equipment should be on site.
+Therefore, sufficiently trained first-aid personnel with the right medical equipment should be on site at every event.

 Regardless of whether a particular caterer or several suppliers serve food at an event, it must be ensured that they have the necessary official permits to confirm the safety of the food they serve.